February 24th - 2:30am - Operation "Florida or Bust!!" -

 headed to Home Dept to put the little buggers out of their misery, and send them to Armadillo Heaven!
 I am one of the biggest animal lovers you will find

-anywhere, but once they move in and destroy things on my property, and possibly cause harm to my friends, family and love ones, they've gotta go!!!
-We tried
+anywhere, but once they move in and destroy things on my property they've gotta go!!!
+We tried nicely the last two years to get rid of them, and they paid no

-long after we arrived, and the birds are in heaven being out of their cages and back in the sunshine after three long boring days of lock-up!
+attention to our friendly requests to leave, so now it is WAR!
+The birds are in heaven being out of their cages and back in the sunshine after three long boring

 January 1st - Figueroa Mountain - Happy New Year!!! -